ebi-uniprot/uniprot-subcell/README.md

 Endpoint | Description
 -------- | -----------
-http://localhost:8080/accession/SL-0004 | Return the single subcellular entry with all depth relationships exact match on accession=SL-0004
+http://localhost:8080/accession/SL-0004 | Return the single subcellular entry with all depth relationships exact match on accession=SL-0004 http://localhost:8080/identifier/Membrane | Return single subcellular entry with all depth relationships exact match on identifier=Membrane with case-sensitive http://localhost:8080/identifier/all/MemBrAnE | Returns the Collection of subcellulars of all the matching subcellulars which contains the "membrane" after ignoring case in identifiers.
+Return elements in list will resolve relationships at depth 1

 ## Code Explanation
 1. Main Class uk.ac.ebi.uniprot.uniprotsubcell.UniprotSubcellApplication